jgm/commonmark-hs/commonmark-extensions/test/footnotes.md

 </section>
 ````````````````````````````````

-Issue #63 - Nested blocks in footnotes are rendered in reverse order
+Ensure that nested blocks in footnotes are rendered in the
+right order (#63).

 ```````````````````````````````` example
 Hello[^test]